-Before operating the unit, be sure the installation has been carried out correctly by an installer.
+Before operating the unit, be sure the installation has been carried out correctly by

-It is not good for your health to expose your body to the air flow for a long time.
+It is unhealthy to expose your body to the air flow for a long time.

 To avoid oxygen deficiency, ventilate the room sufficiently if equipment with burner is used together with the system.